Masked Generative Priors Improve World Models Sequence Modelling Capabilities: Method

 Given the expressive power of MaskGIT~\citep{chang2022maskgit}, we propose enhancing the dynamics module in the world model by replacing the current MLP prior with a MaskGIT prior, as shown in~\autoref{fig:architecture}.
 Given the posterior, $z_{t}$, and a randomly generated mask, $m\in \{0,1\}^{N}$ with $M=\lceil \gamma N\rceil$ masked values where $\gamma = \cos\left(\frac{\pi}{2}t\right)$, the MaskGIT prior $\pp(z_{t+1}|h_t)$ is defined as follows.

 First, the hidden states, $h_t$, are concatenated with the masked latent representations, $z_t \circ m_t$, where $\circ$ indicates element-wise multiplication.
 Despite $h_t$ being indexed by $t$, it represents the output of the $f_\theta$ and thus encapsulates information about the subsequent timestep.
 Consequently, the concatenation of $z_t$ and $h_t$ integrates information from both the current and the next timestep, respectively.
 A bidirectional transformer is then used to learn the relationships between these two consecutive representations, producing a summary representation, $\xi_t$.
 Finally, logits are computed as the dot product (denoted as $\odot$ in~\autoref{fig:architecture}) between the MaskGIT embeddings, which represent the masked tokens, and $\xi_t$.
-This dot product can be interpreted as a similarity distance between the embeddings and $\xi_t$.
+This dot product is also known as weight tying strategy, first formalized in \cite{inan2017tying} and then used in the original MaskGIT \cite{chang2022maskgit} and GPT-2 \cite{radford_gpt2} models as well because of its regularization effects that help preventing overfitting \cite{inan2017tying}.
+Indeed, this weight tying strategy (i.e., dot product) can be interpreted as a similarity distance between the embeddings and $\xi_t$.
 Indeed, from a geometric perspective, both cosine similarity and the dot product serve as similarity metrics, with cosine similarity focusing on the angle between two vectors, while the dot product accounts for both the angle and the magnitude of the vectors.
 Therefore, by optimizing the MaskGIT prior, this dot product aligns the embeddings with $\xi_t$, thereby facilitating and improving the computation of logits.
 In contrast, when using the MLP prior, the logits are generated as the output of an MLP that only takes $h_t$ as input.
 This approach requires the model to learn the logits space and their underlying meaning without any inductive bias, making the learning process more challenging.

 During training, we follow the KL divergence loss of DreamerV3~\citep{hafner2023mastering}, which consists of two KL divergence losses which differ in the stop-gradient operator, $\sg(\cdot)$, and loss scale.
 We account for the mask tokens in the posterior and define $\mathcal{L_{\mathrm{dyn}}}$ and $\mathcal{L_{\mathrm{rep}}}$ as,